rust-lang/book/src/ch04-02-references-and-borrowing.md

 given to someone else—by freeing some memory while preserving a pointer to that memory.
-In Rust, by contrast, the compiler guarantees that references will never be dangling references: if you have a reference to some data, the compiler will ensure that the data will not go out of scope before the reference to the data does.
+In Rust, by contrast, the compiler guarantees that references will never be dangling references: if you have a reference to some data, the compiler will not let you use that reference after the data has gone out of scope.

 Let’s try to create a dangling reference to see how Rust prevents them with a compile-time error: